Godley/lanyon/_drafts/creating-a-kubernetes-operator-in-python.md

 You may notice from the above definition that no where does it specify what fields are valid, and beyond that what content is valid.

 This is a good and bad thing
 - (-) it means people could throw absolutely anything into a custom resource and not know why the operator wasn't working as expected.
+(I suppose you can combat this with good docs, which is what I'm planning on doing as I go along)
 - (+) You can throw absolutely any fields into your custom resource so it's highly flexible.

 I have a feeling there's some validation coming of Kubernetes CRDs but I'm not sure which version that's coming into.

+I started to think about this in code terms but I diverted back to writing yaml and showing it to my team.
+We decided we actually just need 2 fields.

 # How do I lay this out in code?
+The final issue, and really the reason we're making this operator, is that our current method of creating registry mirrors involves creating 2 services, 1 statefulset, 1 daemonset and 1 pvc...per mirror.
+Naturally to avoid duplication, we have all of this in a template and then use some hacky bash script to `sed` different variables and values into the template on creation.